snowplow-archive/snowplow.github.com/_posts/2015-10-02-snowplow-r71-stork-billed-kingfisher-released.md

       ssl_mode: disable # One of disable (default), require, verify-ca or verify-full
 {% endhighlight %}

 If you wish to use the new event fingerprint enrichment, write a configuration JSON and add it to your enrichments folder.
-An example JSON can be found [here][example-event-fingerprint].
+The example JSON can be found [here][example-event-fingerprint].

 <h3>Updating your database</h3>